Skip to main content

 How does Consensus determine what constitutes 'scientific consensus' on a topic?+

 Consensus uses a multi-factor approach that analyzes not just the number of studies supporting a conclusion, but their quality, methodology, sample sizes, and replication results.
-The platform weights larger, well-designed studies more heavily than small or methodologically weak studies.
-It also considers the consistency of findings across different research groups, time periods, and populations.
-The algorithm identifies consensus when multiple high-quality studies reach similar conclusions, while flagging areas where evidence remains mixed or insufficient.
+The platform weights larger, well-designed studies more heavily than small or methodologically weak studies, leveraging SciScore rigor signals and study design classifiers trained on millions of papers.
+It also considers consistency of findings across different research groups, time periods, and populations.
+The Consensus Meter then visualizes the result as Yes/Possibly/No agreement, while flagging areas where evidence remains mixed or insufficient.

 How current is the research analyzed by Consensus, and how does it handle rapidly evolving fields?+

-Consensus continuously updates its database with newly published peer-reviewed research, typically incorporating studies within weeks of publication.
+Consensus continuously updates its database with newly published peer-reviewed research, typically incorporating studies within weeks of publication via partnerships with sources like Semantic Scholar.
 However, the platform's focus on peer-reviewed literature means it may lag behind rapidly evolving fields where important findings appear first in preprints or conference presentations.
-For fast-moving areas like COVID-19 research or AI development, Consensus works best when combined with other sources that can capture more recent developments.
+For fast-moving areas like generative AI research or emerging public health topics, Consensus works best when combined with other sources.
+The platform does index some preprints but flags them clearly so users know they have not yet undergone peer review.

 Can Consensus help with clinical decision-making or should it not be used for medical advice?+

-What types of questions work best with Consensus, and which types should be avoided?+
+What types of questions work best with Consensus, and which should be avoided?+

 Ready to Try Consensus?